MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ScaleR is a collection of proprietary functions used for practicing data science at scale.
 For data scientists, ScaleR gives you data-related functions for import, transformation and manipulation, summarization, visualization, and analysis. *At scale* refers to the core engine's ability to perform these tasks against very large datasets, in parallel and on distributed file systems, chunking and reconstituting data when it cannot fit in memory.

-ScaleR functions are provided through **RevoScaleR**, an R package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
-ScaleR is also embedded in cloud services like Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
+ScaleR functions are provided through the **RevoScaleR** package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
+ScaleR is also embedded in Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
 ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.

 ## What can you do with ScaleR?

-Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server or in the cloud.
+Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server.
 Solutions leveraging ScaleR functions can typically run anywhere the ScaleR engine is installed.

 A common workflow is to write the initial code or script against a filtered dataset on a local computer, change the compute context to specify a big data platform and an unfiltered dataset, and then operationalize the solution by deploying it the target environment and thus making it accessible to users.